Hiking in the Desert Sun: McDowell Sonoran Preserve in Scottsdale

 Although it doesn’t look too large from the road, the Saguaro can grow to be up to 20 feet tall and can live more than 120 years.
 On your hike, you will get to stand side by side and experience the majesty of these beautiful plants.
 The Champion Saguaro, found in Maricopa county, can grow between 40-60 feet tall!

 To me, Phoenix is one of the most gorgeous and interesting areas to plan a hiking adventure due to the beautiful combined views of these unique cactuses and the surrounding mountains.
 Nothing quite compares to a hike in the Arizona desert.
-Although there are many great hiking destinations in the Phoenix metro area, the McDowell Sonoran Preserve in beautiful Scottsdale is a great area to start.
+Although there are many great hiking destinations in the Phoenix metro area, the McDowell Sonoran Preserve in beautiful Scottsdale is a great place to start.
 It’s a bit less congested than the very popular, yet scenic Camelback mountain hike, giving you more time and space to explore the area.

 The Gateway Trailhead, the largest in the system, offers access to 3 popular and relatively easy hikes: the 4 mile Gateway Loop (a moderately challenging hike with great views), the peaceful 1/2 mile Bajada Nature Trail, and the easy 1.7 mile Horseshoe Loop.
 The Horseshoe and Bajada trails are both perfect options for those who want to enjoy a little of the beautiful desert scenery without going all out.